HAT-P-7b: History

 The GSC 03547-01402 system was within the initial field of view of the Kepler Mission spacecraft, which confirmed the transit and orbital properties of the planet with significantly improved confidence and observed occultation and light curve characteristics consistent with a strongly absorbing atmosphere with limited advection to the night side.
 In testing itself on HAT-P-7b, Kepler proved it was sensitive enough to detect Earth-like exoplanets.

 On July 4, 2011, HAT-P-7b was the subject of the Hubble Space Telescope's one millionth scientific observation.

-Physical characteristics
+Characteristics

 In August 2009, it was announced that HAT-P-7b may have a retrograde orbit, based upon measurements of the Rossiter–McLaughlin effect.
 This announcement came only a day after the announcement of the first planet discovered with such an orbit, WASP-17b.
 A study in 2012, utilizing the Rossiter–McLaughlin effect, determined the planetary orbit inclination with respect to the rotational axis of the star, equal to 155°.

+It is believed HAT-P-7b origined in a much wider orbit around its host star (around 3 AU) but was doomed to its current close and retograde orbit due to gravitational interactions with HAT-P-7 C, a red dwarf which orbits HAT-P-7 A at an orbital separation of 32 astronomical units in a highly-eccentric orbit.
+HAT-P-7 A also has a wider companion, HAT-P-7 B, at a separation of 700 AU.
+This outer star may have started a Kozai mechanism by exciting the eccentricity of the inner companion, which on its turn excited the eccentricity of the primordial planet, until tidal forces circularized the planet's orbit and HAT-P-7b migrated to its current position.

 In January 2010, it was announced that ellipsoidal light variations were detected for HAT-P-7b, the first detection of such kind.
 This method analyses the brightness variation caused by the rotation of a star as its shape is tidally distorted by the planet.